-This program will provide salary, training and project support for a 2- to 5-year period of intensive mentored research training and career development for promising post-doctoral clinician-scientists who aim to establish independent research programs in patient-oriented substance use and addiction research.
+The award aims to help the Scholar establish an independent research program in patient-oriented substance use and addiction research.
+The program provides salary, training and project support for a 2- to 3-year period of intensive mentored research training and career development.
 Research and training proposals are sought on a broad range of substance use and addiction medicine topics that include but are not limited to laboratory, clinical, or epidemiologic research into such topics as risk factors, neurobiologic mechanisms of addiction and recovery, treatment development, implementation of validated interventions, factors associated with recovery, and policy.

-The program will offer a multidisciplinary clinical research training program based at MGH and Harvard Medical School.
+The program, a collaboration of the MGH Departments of Medicine and Psychiatry, offers a multidisciplinary clinical research training program based at MGH and Harvard Medical School.
 It aims to provide scholars with a concentrated research experience, mentorship, and advanced training to prepare them for leadership in addiction medicine through independent research careers in academics or industry or influential positions in government.
 The program will support (1) advanced education and training in research methods relevant to a scholar’s area of interest, and (2) a mentored research experience in the addiction research programs at MGH or affiliated hospitals and institutions.
 Awards will generally be made for 2-3 years, contingent on the scholar’s progress.
-However, extension for a longer period of support up to 5 years, may be allowed depending on a candidate’s specific situation and needs.

-Applications are now being accepted for scholars to start the program in June or July 2018.
+Applications are now being accepted for scholars to start the program in July 2019.

 Final due date for applications is 5 pm EST on January 14, 2019.